ErikaKoro/PDS4/README.md

 git clone git@github.com:ErikaKoro/PDS4.git
 ```

-Or alternatively [*download*](https://github.com/ErikaKoro/PDS4.git) and extract the zip file of the repository
+Or alternatively [*download*](https://github.com/ErikaKoro/PDS4/archive/refs/heads/main.zip) and extract the zip file of the repository
 <br/>
 <br/>

 ## 3. Dependencies
 #### 3.0.1.
-Make or Cmake
+Make

 This project uses make utilities to build and run the excecutables.
-Alternatively you can use Cmake but openCilk and MPI are not supported in the build script.

 #### 3.0.2.
 OpenMPI